the surface to volume ratio (surface:volume) of a cube that is 1 cm X 1

 The fibers are lengthened and shortened as tubulin dimers assemble or disassemble from one or both ends of the filament.

-The assembly of microtubules in animal cells is controlled by an area near the nucleus called the centrosome or microtubule organizing area.
+The assembly of microtubules in animal cells is controlled by an area called the microtubule organizing center.
+In animal cells, the microtubule organizing center is called a centrosome and contains 2 centrioles.
 Plant and fungal cells contain microtubules but do not have centrosomes or centrioles.

 Microtubules act as tracts along which organelles can move.
 For example, they are associated with movement of vesicles from the Golgi complex to the plasma membrane.